Vutov/lnd/docs/INSTALL.md

 of your `sendpayment` commands.

-There are currently two primary ways to run `lnd`: one requires a local `btcd` instance with the RPC service exposed, and the other uses a fully integrated light client powered by [neutrino](https://github.com/BTCGPU/neutrino).
+There are currently two primary ways to run `lnd`: one requires a local `btgd` instance with the RPC service exposed, and the other uses a fully integrated light client powered by [neutrino](https://github.com/BTCGPU/neutrino).